 Vitamin B2 (Riboflavin)

 Riboflavin is essential for mitochondrial energy production and cellular growth.
-These processes are critical during egg development and early pregnancy preparation.
+These processes are critical during your egg development and early pregnancy preparation.

 Vitamin B1 (Thiamin)